Finding Support After Suicide: Traumatic Grief and Ideas to Help

 As a trauma and grief therapist who has walked this path, I want you to know that you're not alone.
 Your feelings of confusion, sorrow, pain, and never-ending questions are completely valid.

-The death of a loved can be a life-shattering event.
+The death of a loved one can be a life-shattering event.

 But when that loss comes through suicide, the layers of grief can feel even more upsetting.